helicopter88/random_programs/README.md

 Current content:

 * KGrep: A simple grep-like, multithreaded kotlin program, that scans every file in a path(including subdirectories) for a given pattern
+* LinkedList: An implementation of a mutable LinkedList in scala, built together with @ke00n